-- 686. The City acknowledges its responsibility to provide safe, healthful work environments for City employees and users of City services.
-Every employee has the right to safe and healthful working conditions.
+- 697. The City acknowledges its responsibility to provide safe, healthful work environments for City employees and users of City services.
+Every employee has the right to safe and healthful working conditions, including the right to functioning and effective heating, cooling, and ventilation systems in indoor workspaces.
 The City agrees to continue its Citywide safety training program to ensure, to the maximum extent possible, safe, violence-free worksites.
-Employees shall have input into the safety training programs in their respective departments. - 687.
-Upon request of the Union, Departments will meet with the Union to discuss and address safety concerns relating to facilities where employees are assigned to work alone while the facility is open to the public.
-These discussions may include proposals to provide cellular phones, personal alarm devices, and/or other options where appropriate. - 688.
+Employees shall have input into the safety training programs in their respective departments. - 698.
+Upon request of the Union, Departments will meet with the Union to discuss and address safety concerns relating to facilities or other spaces where employees are assigned to work while the facility or space is open to the public.
+These discussions may include proposals to provide cellular phones, personal alarm devices, additional security personnel, security escorts to and from public transportation depots and parking facilities during and proximate to the workday, and/or other options where appropriate. - 699.
 The City agrees to maintain and regularly update its Illness and Injury Prevention Program, which may include training programs for designated Departmental in-house safety officers.
-Departmental in-house safety officers shall be encouraged to seek input from the Joint SEIU Labor-Management Occupational Health and Safety and Workers' Compensation Committee, as defined in paragraph 698, if available. - 689.
-Where the employee has a good faith belief that a work assignment presents health and safety risks outside those normally associated with the work, he/she may refuse to begin or continue a work assignment. - 690.
-When in such a case an employee declines to begin or continue a work assignment, she or he shall notify his/her in-house safety officer of the situation.
+Departmental in-house safety officers shall be encouraged to seek input from the Joint SEIU Labor-Management Occupational Health and Safety and Workers' Compensation Committee, as defined in paragraph 710, if available. - 700.
+Where the employee has a good faith belief that a work assignment presents health and safety risks outside those normally associated with the work, the employee may refuse to begin or continue a work assignment. - 701.
+When in such a case an employee declines to begin or continue a work assignment, the employee shall notify the in-house safety officer of the situation.
 The in-house safety officer shall promptly investigate the complaint.
-While the employee is awaiting the arrival of the in-house officer, and until the officer has made his/her determination, the employee shall not be required to perform the disputed assignment. - 691.
-If the safety officer determines that the complaint is valid, his/her decision shall override the "departmental" management decisions, including abatement procedures or employee re-assignments.
-If, after investigation, the in-house officer determines that the work assignment does not present an unsafe condition, he/she shall notify the employee.
-The employee shall then have the following options: - 1. continue the work in reliance on the decision; - 2. request a re-assignment, which shall not be unreasonably denied; or - 3. continue to refuse the work assignment. - 692.
-If the employee elects option three, he/she shall not be paid unless he/she executes an agreement that if it is ultimately determined that the complaint was invalid, the money shall be repaid to the City.
-If it is ultimately determined that the employee's complaint was valid, and he/she has not elected to be paid, the employee shall be made whole for all lost wages and benefits.
+While the employee is awaiting the arrival of the in-house officer, and until the officer has made a determination of the safety, the employee shall not be required to perform the disputed assignment. - 702.
+If the safety officer determines that the complaint is valid, that decision shall override the "departmental" management decisions, including abatement procedures or employee reassignments.
+If, after investigation, the in-house officer determines that the work assignment does not present an unsafe condition, the officer shall notify the employee.
+The employee shall then have the following options: - 1. continue the work in reliance on the decision; - 2. request a re-assignment, which shall not be unreasonably denied; or - 3. continue to refuse the work assignment. - 703.
+If the employee elects option three, the employee shall not be paid unless the employee executes an agreement that if it is ultimately determined that the complaint was invalid, the money shall be repaid to the City.
+If it is ultimately determined that the employee's complaint was valid, and the employee has not elected to be paid, the employee shall be made whole for all lost wages and benefits.

-- 693. Employees shall not be subject to discipline or retaliation for exercising any rights under this Section unless it is finally determined that the employee's complaint was made or pursued in bad faith or for ulterior motives unrelated to the merits of the dispute. - 694.
+- 704. Employees shall not be subject to discipline or retaliation for exercising any rights under this Section unless it is finally determined that the employee's complaint was made or pursued in bad faith or for ulterior motives unrelated to the merits of the dispute. - 705.
 The Union may employ or assign its own safety consultant to investigate the situation in conjunction with the City's in-house officer.
-If after consultation between the two, the dispute remains unresolved, it shall be submitted for final determination to a neutral arbitrator selected pursuant to the provisions of the section covering Expedited Arbitration (paragraphs 606 608) or another mutually agreed upon third party.
+If after consultation between the two, the dispute remains unresolved, it shall be submitted for final determination to a neutral arbitrator selected pursuant to the provisions of the section covering Expedited Arbitration (paragraphs 621 623) or another mutually agreed upon third party.